cirocosta/estaleiro/README.md

 > *masculine noun - shipyard*

-`estaleiro` allows you to shio container images with confidence - a declarative approach to dealing with the last mile in building container images, so you can have more control over what you ship.
+`estaleiro` allows you to ship container images with confidence - a declarative approach to dealing with the last mile in building container images, so you can have more control over what you ship.